 please visit the official website

-Having been active also as conductor, he founded the Knightsbridge Orchestra in London in 2013 and, in 2016, he led the initial Japan tour of Camerata Luanda of Republic of Angola to success, historical event which marked the first tour in Japan ever by an African orchestra.
+Having been active also as conductor, Yuki Ito founded the Knightsbridge Orchestra in London in 2013 and made his conducting debut at St Martin-in-the-Fields that year, with the distinguished cellist Julian Lloyd Webber as soloist.
+He also led the initial Japan tour of Camerata Luanda of Republic of Angola to success in 2016, a historical event which marked the first tour in Japan ever by an African orchestra.

 He has internationally given masterclasses at conservatoires including the Royal College of Music and Ljubljana Academy of Music, as well as serving as adjudicator at FLAME Competition in Paris.